 - 70% said waiting times are currently inadequate to meet clients’ needs

 These findings suggest that NHS services for children have been increasingly starved of resources, and are now facing a staffing and resourcing crisis which is having a serious and detrimental impact on the services available to vulnerable children and young people.

 Third of children’s mental health services may be facing downsizing or closure

 Association of Child Psychotherapists (ACP), British Association for Counselling & Psychotherapy (BACP), British Psychoanalytic Council (BPC) and UK Council for Psychotherapy (UKCP) have released the initial findings of a joint survey of over 3,000 NHS counsellors, psychotherapists and psychoanalysts.

 Children, young people and families

-Promoting the importance of early intervention and joined-up mental health services for children, young people and families is a strategic priority for BACP.
+Promoting the importance of early intervention and access to timely psychological therapies for children, young people and families is a strategic priority for BACP.

 BACP Children, Young People and Families division